Dr. Gary Tanchak, D.C.

 Those are no longer the only guns available.
 Over the past 2 years, we have seen brands reinvent the shape of a massage gun.

-Some of these include Theragun’s multi-grip approach, Ekrin’s angled handle (Ekrin B37), the clever handle extension on the Lyric massage gun, and the smart 180-degree rotation on the Urikar Pro 2.
+Some of these include the multi-grip approach used by Theragun and Bob and Brad, Ekrin’s angled handle (Ekrin B37), and the smart 180-degree rotation on the Urikar Pro 2.

 In the same line of trying to reach all areas of your back, it’s important to watch how much the device weighs.
 Trying to maneuver 3lbs. of a power-drill-like machine on your back isn’t going to be comfortable.